amzn/amzn-drivers/kernel/linux/ena/README.rst

 RX copybreak
 ============
-The rx_copybreak is initialized by default to ENA_DEFAULT_RX_COPYBREAK and can be configured by the ETHTOOL_STUNABLE command of the SIOCETHTOOL ioctl.
+The rx_copybreak is initialized by default to ENA_DEFAULT_RX_COPYBREAK and can be configured using ethtool --set-tunable.
 This option is supported for kernel versions 3.18 and newer.
 Alternatively copybreak values can be configured by the sysfs path /sys/bus/pci/devices/<domain:bus:slot.function>/rx_copybreak.

+This option controls the maximum packet length for which the RX descriptor it was received on would be recycled.
+When a packet smaller than RX copybreak bytes is received, it is copied into a new memory buffer and the RX descriptor is returned to HW.

 .. _`LPC`:
 Local Page Cache (LPC)